Bertini theorems revisited: Bertini for other properties over infinite fields

-\begin{cor} Let $X$ be essentially of finite type over a Noetherian regular ring.
-Then it satisfies the assertion of \lemref{lem:Key*}.
-In particular, if $X$ is essentially of finite type over a Noetherian complete local ring, then it satisfies the assertion of \lemref{lem:Key*}. \end{cor}
+\begin{cor} Let $X$ be a equidimensional Noetherian separated scheme.
+Assume that $X$ is essentially of finite type over a Noetherian regular ring or over a complete Noetherian local ring.
+If $X$ is an $S_r$-scheme for some $r \ge 0$, then $\Sigma^r_X$ is a finite set. \end{cor}

 .3cm